 The prostate is a small gland designed to impose humility on aging men.
 By virtue(?) of its remarkable location, the prostate assumes an unfortunate clinical significance out of all proportion to its size and normal function.
-In case you haven't heard, BPH (Benign Prostatic Hyperplasia, or enlargement of the prostate; example from WebPath) is a standard concomitant of advancing age in men.
+In case you haven't already learned, BPH (Benign Prostatic Hyperplasia, or enlargement of the prostate; example from WebPath) is a standard concomitant of advancing age in men.
 Since the male urethra passes through the prostate, and since the organ has a fibrous capsule, BPH typically compresses the urethra and thereby interferes with urination.
-(Women may also have prostatic tissue, in highly variable amount, called "Skene's glands" or periurethral glands.
-This tissue may be the source for female ejaculation.)

 Furthermore, the prostate is especially prone to malignant neoplasm.
 Prostate cancer is one of the leading causes of cancer death among men.
 Histologic diagnosis is typically made on the basis of scrapings (via the the urethra) or needle biopsy (through the rectum), both of which require some considerable familiarity with the normally various appearance of prostatic tissue.

 You are encouraged to visit the WebPath tutorial on the prostate, for an accessible, illustrated introduction to prostate pathology.
-This site will be best appreciated after you are acquainted with the appearance of the normal prostate.
+This site sholud be better appreciated after you are acquainted with the appearance of the normal prostate.

 The appearance of prostatic glandular tissue varies considerably from site to site within the organ (there are several different zones), but all appear rather irregularly tubular with a convoluted epithelium lined by columnar, secretory cells.
 The secretory tissue is embedded in an extensive fibromuscular stroma that contains both collagen and smooth muscle, thoroughly interwoven.
 Glandular lumens may normally contain small acidophilic concretions called corpora amylacea.